 On a Canal Boat

 Imagine that it is 1838 and you are on the deck of a canal boat, either a cargo or passenger boat.
 A team of mules has towed your boat from dawn to dusk for several days, traveling up river from Harrisburg with a load of cloth and barrels of goods bound for the merchants of Muncy.
 As you glide into Lock No. 21, a small, busy port west of Muncy comes into view.
 Just past Lock No. 21 is the basin where you will tie up awaiting first light and the chance to unload your boat.
 [Photo] At left, PA Canal Boat No. 502 unloads coal at the Sprout-Waldron Company plant in 1891.

 A packet boat is another name for a passenger boat.
 While these long and narrow packets hauled people in comfort compared to stage coaches, packets rapidly disappeared from the canals as the railroad industry expanded through Pennsylvania.
 Passengers who wanted to board or disembark in the Muncy area could only do so at Port Penn; cargo boats could unload and load all along the Port Penn-Muncy section of the West Branch of the Pennsylvania Canal.
-At left is an illustration of a typical canal boat with passengers both inside and seated on the roof.
+At left is an illustration of a typical canal boat with passengers both inside

 Lock No. 21, a combination outlet and lift lock, and lift lock No. 22, which is located 1/8 mile from here, was operated from sunrise to sunset by the lockkeeper who lived here with his family.
 Since the lockkeeper had to open locks to canal traffic, the two-story lockhouses were almost always sited near the lock.
 They used the drinking well and placed their trash in a pit along side the canal.

 The lockkeeper at Muncy Lock No. 21 probably would have lived in a house similar to this one [illustration] that once stood along the West Branch Canal.